 LiveOne has historically maintained a lending relationship with the Company in order to supplement the Company's working capital needs.
-As of June 30, 2023 and March 31, 2023, the net receivable was \$0.9 million and \$1.5 million, respectively, as a result of cash being transferred to LiveOne as a result of the \$8.8 million Bridge Loan proceeds.
+As of December 31, 2023 and March 31, 2023, the net (payable) receivable was \$(0.5) million and \$1.5 million, respectively, as a result of cash being transferred to LiveOne as a result of the \$8.8 million Bridge Loan proceeds.
 LiveOne and the Company do not charge interest on these borrowings.